ofiwg/libfabric/man/fi_efa.7.md

 No support for inject.

-When using FI_HMEM for either CUDA and Neuron buffers, the provider requires peer to peer transaction support between the EFA and the FI_HMEM device.
-Therefore, the FI_HMEM_P2P_DISABLED option is not supported by the EFA provider.
+When using FI_HMEM for AWS Neuron or Habana SynapseAI buffers, the provider requires peer to peer transaction support between the EFA and the FI_HMEM device.
+Therefore, the FI_HMEM_P2P_DISABLED option is not supported by the EFA provider for AWS Neuron or Habana SynapseAI.

 # PROVIDER SPECIFIC ENDPOINT LEVEL OPTION